mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

     model_state: ModelAuxiliaryState,
     mode: ForwardPassMode,  # mode \in {train, eval}
     rng: RandomState,
-    hyperparameters: Hyperparameters,
     update_batch_norm: bool,
     dropout_rate: float
 ) -> (logits_output_batch, new_model_state): Tuple[Tensor, ModelAuxiliaryState]
 ```

 - `params` is whatever the structure is that contains the (`float32`) model parameters.
 The naming is overloaded due to having to handle the more object-oriented `PyTorch` style and the functional `JAX` style of development.
 In the `Flax` library (written in `JAX`), this is typically a nested dictionary of `JAX`/`numpy` arrays, but in `PyTorch` this is the `torch.nn.Model`.
-- It is possible that `model_parameters` will be endowed with additional information about the kind of each parameter, e.g. "weights" or "bias" or "batch norm", although `model_fn` does not really need that information we might use the same nested structure elsewhere
+- It is possible that `model_parameters` will be endowed with additional information about the kind of each parameter, e.g. "weights" or "bias" or "batch norm", although `model_fn` does not really need that information we might use the same nested structure elsewhere.
-- `logits_output_batch` is before the output activation
+- `logits_output_batch` is before the output activation.
-- `new_model_state` is for batch norm or similar side effects and will only be updated if `update_batch_norm` is set
+- `new_model_state` is for batch norm or similar side effects and will only be updated if `update_batch_norm` is set.
-- `hyperparameters` will contain only dropout rates, which will be used in the models that support it.
-These can be tuned or will default to documented model-specific values.
+- `dropout_rate` is used in the model forward pass for models that support it.
+These can be tuned or will default to documented model-specific values (see the [workloads table](#workloads) for the list of defaults).
 Note that adding additional dropout would be considered changing the model, which is not allowed, but the tuning of dropout in existing dropout layers can be considered a regularizer, so we allow it.
 There should be at most two dropout rates in a model (if there are more than two we will reuse the same values).
-- `dropout_rate` is used in the model forward pass.
-If not provided, the workload’s default value is used (see below for the list of defaults).
+The `dropout_rate` can be changed during the training process.

 ###### Loss function